jcanedo279/PenroseAutomata/README.md

 # PenroseAutomata
-     A series of algorithms to automate the PT calculated in the PenroseTiler repository The PenroseAutomata repository comprises fours parts:
+     A series of algorithms to automate the PT calculated in the PenroseTiler repository The PenroseAutomata repository comprises five parts:
 - The main python scripts (MultigridList, Multigrid, MultigridCell)
 - The supplementary scripts (QuadTree)
-- 2 folders used for caching data ('TrashLists', 'MultigridListData')
+- 2 folders used for caching data ('TrashLists'//non-selective, 'MultigridListData'//selective)
+- 2 additional soft folders ('About The Method'//theMath, 'Examples'//prettyAnimations)
-- Misc. files (README.md, _pycache_)
+- Misc. files (README.md, '_pycache_', '.DS_Store')

 # If Here For Pretty Pictures
 If you are here for the prety pictures and gifs, please go towards the bottom and skip the cs/math